Gangtok: Geography

 Gangtok is located at 27.3325°N 88.6140°E (coordinates of Gangtok head post office).
 It is in the lower Himalayas at an elevation of 1650 m.
 The town is on the side of a hill, with "The Ridge", a promenade with the Raj Bhawan, the governor's residence, at one end and the palace, at an altitude of about 1800 m, at the other.
 The city is flanked east and west by two streams, Roro Chu and Ranikhola.
 These two rivers divide the natural drainage into two parts, eastern and western.
 Both streams meet the Ranipul and flow south as the Ranikhola before joining the Teesta at Singtam.
-Most kind roads are steep, with the buildings built on compacted ground alongside them.
+Most roads are steep, with the buildings built on compacted ground alongside them.

 Most of Sikkim, including Gangtok, is underlain by Precambrian rocks which contain foliated phyllites and schists; slopes are therefore prone to frequent landslides.
 Surface runoff of water by natural streams (jhora) and man-made drains has contributed to the risk of landslides.
 According to the Bureau of Indian Standards, the town falls under seismic zone-IV (on a scale of I to V, in order of increasing seismic activity), near the convergent boundary of the Indian and the Eurasian tectonic plates and is subject to frequent earthquakes.
 The hills are nestled within higher peaks and the snow-clad Himalayan ranges tower over the town in the distance.
 Mount Kanchenjunga (8598 m)—the world's third-highest peak—is visible to the west of the city.
 The existence of steep slopes, vulnerability to landslides, large forest cover and inadequate access to most areas have been a major impediment to the natural and balanced growth of the city.

 Densely forested regions surround Gangtok, temperate, deciduous forests of poplar, birch, oak and elm, as well as evergreen, coniferous trees of the wet alpine zone.
 Orchids are common and rare varieties of orchids are featured in flower shows in the city.
 Bamboo is also abundant.
 In the lower reaches of the town, the vegetation gradually changes from alpine to temperate deciduous and subtropical.
 Flowers such as sunflower, marigold, poinsettia and others bloom, especially in November and December.